dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-outlook-items/parsing-outlook-message-files/_index.md

 Using Aspose.Email for Java, developers can not only load but also parse contents from Outlook message files.

 - To load MSG files from disk, use the [MapiMessage](https://apireference.aspose.com/java/email/com.aspose.email/MapiMessage) class' static [fromFile](https://apireference.aspose.com/java/email/com.aspose.email/MapiMessage#fromFile\(java.lang.String\)) method.
-- To parse MSG file contents, use the [MapiMessage](https://apireference.aspose.com/java/email/com.aspose.email/MapiMessage) exposes a number of methods.
+- To parse MSG file contents, the [MapiMessage](https://apireference.aspose.com/java/email/com.aspose.email/MapiMessage) exposes a number of methods.

 This topic shows how to loaded and then parsed and MSG file to display its contents.